versionone/openAgile/VersionOne/Ceremonies/StandardGoToMeeting.md

 # Standard GoToMeeting Info

-This is a recurring meeting, so we can open it any time.
-It's under the "dev6" user account if you need to launch it:
+This is named the **openAgile Recurring Meeting**.
+It's under the "dev6" user account if you need to launch it.
+Password is located in Confluence at http://confluence/display/dev/GoToMeeting+Accounts

 > Meeting ID: 754-347-648